Teacher Aide Pay Equity Claim

-The teacher aide pay equity settlement acknowledges the value of the skills, responsibilities and demands of teacher aide work, and ensures that value is being remunerated fairly.
-Read more about the new rates, tiaki allowance and other settlement outcomes as well as the funding of the teacher aide pay equity claim.
+Learn more about the teacher aide pay equity settlement, which acknowledges the value of the skills, responsibilities and demands of teacher aide work and ensures that value is remunerated fairly.

 Level of compliance Main audience Other